ropensci/tidyqpcr/README.md

 ### Best-practice compliant

-tidyqpcr encourages standardised, reliable experimental design by prioritising MIQE-compliant best practices.
+tidyqpcr encourages standardised, reliable experimental design by following the Minimum Information for Publication of Quantitative Real-Time PCR Experiments (MIQE) best practices.

 We want to make it easier for scientists to produce reliable and interpretable results.
+The MIQE best practices are a framework to facilitate the full disclosure of all reagents, sequences, and analysis methods necessary to enable other investigators to reproduce results.
 The final version of tidyqpcr will, by default, request the relevant experimental conditions and assay characteristics, as described in the [MIQE guidelines](https://academic.oup.com/clinchem/article/55/4/611/5631762), to allow reviewers/readers to rigorously assess the validity of a result.
 See "Future Priorities" below to get updates on tidyqpcr's MIQE compliant features.

 # Status

-As of October 2021, this software is fully useable, and still in development.
+As of January 2022, this software is fully useable, while still being in development.
+It is particularly good at designing qPCR experiments in microwell plates (96-well and 384-well), and at relative quantification by the delta Cq method.

 [Edward Wallace](https://github.com/ewallace) wrote basic functions and documentation needed to do qPCR analysis in [the Wallace lab](https://ewallace.github.io/), and is making them freely available.
 [Sam Haynes](https://github.com/dimmestp) is actively developing, initially as part of the [eLife Open Innovation Leaders programme 2020](https://elifesciences.org/labs/fdcb6588/innovation-leaders-2020-introducing-the-cohort).

+If there is a feature that you need for your work, please ask us!

 ## News